shoaib-a-khan/Garbled-Computation-2.0/README.md

 ```

 ## Protocol Details
-The details of our Garbled Computation protocol may be found in the related research paper.
+The details of our Garbled Computation protocol may be found in our related research paper.
 For a quick overview, the reader may find `Project Presentation.pdf` a helpful guide.

 ## Overview of Software Prototype
 The prototype implements four independent entities: